Basque language: History and classification

 Latin inscriptions in Gallia Aquitania preserve a number of words with cognates in the reconstructed proto-Basque language, for instance, the personal names Nescato and Cison (neskato and gizon mean 'young girl' and 'man', respectively in modern Basque).
 This language is generally referred to as Aquitanian and is assumed to have been spoken in the area before the Roman Republic's conquests in the western Pyrenees.
-Some authors even argue for late Basquisation, that the language moved westward during Late Antiquity after the fall of the Western Roman Empire into the northern part of Hispania into what is now Basque Country.
+Some authors even argue for late Basquisation, that the language moved westward during Late Antiquity after the fall of the Western Roman Empire into the northern part of Hispania into what is now the Basque Country.

 Roman neglect of this area allowed Aquitanian to survive while the Iberian and Tartessian languages became extinct.
 Through the long contact with Romance languages, Basque adopted a sizeable number of Romance words.
 Initially the source was Latin, later Gascon (a branch of Occitan) in the north-east, Navarro-Aragonese in the south-east and Spanish in the south-west.

 Since 1968, Basque has been immersed in a revitalisation process, facing formidable obstacles.
 However, significant progress has been made in numerous areas.
 Six main factors have been identified to explain its relative success: